Answer to Quiz #79 - October 1, 2006

 I am writing to give you some information on Shiawassee County Civil War soldier

-images at the State Archives of Michigan...The image you have on the web page [http:
+images at the State Archives of Michigan...The image you have on the web page [

 //www.shiawasseehistory.com/civil.html] is very nice but unfortunately he is not a